A General Design-Based Framework and Estimator for Randomized Experiments: Introduction

 \section{Introduction}

-Randomized experiments have been widely adopted in a diverse set of fields, including clinical trials, policy evaluations, and social science research.
-However, the use of experiments is limited, partly because conventional experimental methodologies cannot accommodate the range of settings empirical researchers are interested in.
-An important such limitation is the assumption of no interference, stating that a unit's outcome or behavior is unaffected by the treatment assigned to other units.
-Another limitation is the widespread focus on binary treatments, as opposed to, for example, continuous or set-valued treatments.

-A growing body of work seeks to address these limitations, but both conventional and recently developed frameworks lack sufficient expressiveness to formulate the full range of questions empirical researchers are interested in.
-Furthermore, recently developed frameworks and methods still tend to require strong assumptions, and they are generally justified by an assumption of sampling from an imagined super-population, in contrast to a design-based justification in which all randomness under consideration stems from the experiment itself.
-This restricts the applicability and interpretability of current frameworks and methods.

-In this paper, we describe a new design-based experimental framework for causal estimation under interference to address these limitations.
-The purpose of the framework is to be sufficiently expressive to allow experimenters to define and investigate a wide range of causal questions involving continuous or discrete treatments under rich and complex interference structures.
-At the same time, the framework is constructed to be sufficiently tractable to admit precise estimation and inference of the estimands defined with it.
-The framework unifies and generalizes all previously developed design-based frameworks that we are aware of.
+This paper describes a new design-based experimental framework for causal estimation under arbitrary treatments, designs and interference structures.
+The purpose of the framework is to be expressive, allowing experimenters to define and investigate a wide range of causal questions involving essentially any type of treatments under rich and complex interference.
+The expressiveness does not come at the cost of practical usefulness, and the framework is constructed to be sufficiently tractable to admit precise estimation and inference of the estimands defined with it.
+The paper unifies and generalizes most previously developed design-based frameworks.

-There are three main contributions of this paper. \begin{enumerate} \item We describe a new design-based causal inference framework, in which causal effects are defined using linear functionals evaluated on potential outcome functions.
-This gives empirical researchers an expressive tool to formulate new types of estimands that are relevant for policy and substantive theory.
-In the framework, assumptions about the potential outcome functions are formalized as function spaces, giving empirical researchers flexibility also in formulating any knowledge or beliefs they might have about the environment under study.

-\item We describe a new treatment effect estimator, which we call the Riesz estimator.
-The estimator can be used for any estimand defined in the framework as long as a type of positivity assumption holds.
-We provide both finite- and large-sample analyses of the estimator, including conditions for unbiasedness, consistency and asymptotic normality.
-These conditions are empirically non-trivial, in the sense that there exist many practically relevant situations in which they do not hold, but we believe the conditions are sufficiently easy to understand, given their generality, that empirical researchers will find it feasible to assess their validity.
+Our aim with the framework is to capture what we see as the essence of a randomized experiment: go out into the world, perform a randomly selected intervention and observe what happens.
+The simplicity of this idea is in contrast to conventional experimental frameworks, which impose rigid structure and restrictions.
+As conventionally understood, an experiment consists of many causally isolated units, each exposed to one of a small number of discrete (typically binary) treatments assigned essentially independently, and causal effects are defined as contrasts of averages of outcomes under the various treatments.
+These restrictions limit the scope of causal questions that researchers can investigate using experimental methods.